 The government saw this as an unethical practice that belittled the positivity of the National Lottery, specifically negating the Gambling Act of 2005.
 They then submitted a proposal through a license condition that disallowed these facilities that operated under the Gambling Commission to offer these bets, which they then monitored through a series of questions in order to gauge reactions and the impact it would have on Good Causes and the businesses affected.

 The Government further supported their stance on this new legislation stating that this conduct blurred the lines between betting and the National Lottery.
-They wanted to prevent consumers from confusing the two (with a number of people thinking they were buying actual tickets as opposed to bets), and protect returns that went toward Good Causes.
+They wanted to prevent consumers from confusing the two (with a number of people thinking they were buying actual tickets as opposed to bets), and protect returns that went towards Good Causes.
 But, betting operators are still permitted to offer bets on international lotteries.

 At Lotto Social we highly welcome the changes and are in approval of its passing.
 It is great that the government has acknowledged that lottery bets posed a risk to good causes dependent on National Lottery sales.
 Whilst this is a win for The National Lottery and the very important work it does for Good Causes, we also need to recognise that consumers are demanding alternative ways to play The National Lottery, particularly in these times of austerity.